KarlHegbloom/zotero-texmacs-integration/README.md

 The reason is that I've changed some file names and some module names.

-Do not open your important "production" documents with this version yet!
-It will modify the <zcite> tags in place to update them to the new version and I have not incorporated that into the master branch so opening the document then saving it will make it not work anymore in the other branch of this program.
-Use save-as immediately, or better, make a copy of the file first and then use it for experimentation only until this is nailed down well enough to not blow away your documents.

 **Yes, after it's all working again, I'll update the documentation!**